hzrki/star/README.md

 3. Install Requirements
    * Ide automatically downloads them

-5. Build in Visual Studio / Jetbrains Rider or Visual Studio Mac
+5. Build in Pycharm or any python ide

 ## License